Jesse-21/Music-NFT-Minter/README.md

 # GemGroove-NFT-Minter
-An app to mint your into the latest craze.
+An app to mint your songs into the latest craze.
 GemGroove NFT's!! :)